 5. Give them the opportunity to say no (or not yet)

 Sometimes “I need to think about it” is a sign that there’s some interest but you fell short in proving your solution is the right one.
-Other times, it’s a sign that there’s little interest and that the prospect just wants to get off the phone.
+Other times, it may seem like there’s little interest and that the prospect just wants to get off the phone.

-Naturally, if you get a sense it’s the latter, it’s to your own benefit to avoid wasting further time with the prospect.
+Naturally, if you understand it’s the latter, it’s to your own benefit to avoid wasting further time with the prospect to overcome an objection.

 By saying something like, “Before I reach out again, can I ask, is [achieving your main benefit/choosing a product like yours] somewhat of a priority?
 If not, I don’t want to bug you again.”

-Whether they say “no,” “yes,” or something in the middle like, “yeah, but I probably won’t be able to entertain something like this until Q2” – you’ll know exactly how to proceed.
+Whether they say “no,” “yes,” or something in the middle like, “yeah, but I probably won’t be able to entertain something like this until next quarter” - you’ll know exactly how to proceed with the next step.